-Pack pair of slippers or thick socks to keep your toes toasty in the evenings, as shoes usually aren’t allowed inside.
-You don’t have to dress up for dinner in a chalet, and most guests change into casual/comfy clothes – a jumper/hoodie and joggers/leggings/jeans/tomorrow’s thermals, even your favourite onesie…
+Pack a pair of slippers or thick socks to keep your toes toasty in the evenings, as shoes usually aren’t allowed inside.
+You don’t have to dress up for dinner, and most guests change into casual/comfy clothes – a jumper/hoodie and joggers/leggings/jeans/tomorrow’s thermals, even your favourite onesie.

 Our most expensive luxury chalets earn their price tags with spectacular facilities like private swimming pools and exclusive spas.
 Guests get the very top level of service, with staff including a chauffeur and accomplished chef.
 Verbier’s Chalet Makini and Chalet Norte are often the priciest on our books – check their facilities and you’ll soon see why…

-Chalets sell like hotcakes, so the best time to book one’s ‘as early as possible’.
+They sell like hotcakes, so the best time to book one’s ‘as early as possible’.
 This is especially important if you’re travelling in the school holidays, or want to bag a property for sole-occupancy.
 Our early-booking deals can save quite a bit too.
-Call our friendly experts for the best advice on 020 7770 6888 or email email@example.com.

-A hot tub is such a popular addition to a holiday that we decided to devote a whole page to ski chalets with hot tubs!
-You can read about what makes a hot tub or Jacuzzi so great on a ski holiday, and browse properties with hot tubs that match your requirements.
+A hot tub is such a popular addition that we decided to devote a whole page to ski chalets with hot tubs!
+You can read about what makes a hot tub or Jacuzzi so great, and browse properties with hot tubs that match your requirements.

 Ski in/ski out chalets are widely thought to have the best locations in any resort - you can clip into your skis or snowboard and be sliding down the mountain moments later.
 Best of all, there’s no having to take the ski bus or trek too far with all your gear.

-That said, if you’re travelling with non-skiers, the best chalet location might be in the centre of resort, so they can easily explore on foot.
+That said, if you’re travelling with non-skiers, the best location might be in the centre of resort, so they can easily explore on foot.
 The same goes for groups who want to make the most of the nightlife as the bulk of bars are usually in the centre.
-Alternatively, if you’re bringing beginners or children, a chalet near the ski school or kindergarten could be best.
+Alternatively, if you’re bringing beginners or children, staying near the ski school or kindergarten could be best.